cmordzinski/evm-tools/README.md

 </pre>

 ## utils
-Where utility functions and python modules exist.
+Where python modules with utility methods exist.
-- utils.py: general utility functions commonly used in scripts. read_conf, configure_logger, etc
+- utils.py: general utility methods commonly used in scripts. read_conf, configure_logger, etc.
-- flashbot_tools.py: utility functions specific to using flashbots
+- flashbot_tools.py: utility methods specific to using flashbots.
+Contains FlashbotTools class.

 ## nft-minter
 Mint NFT's directly from a contract using flashbots.